openSUSE/news-o-o/_posts/2011-10-26-coffee-talk-with-michael-miller.markdown

 - Project
 ---

 Friday 16.09, while working on the [openSUSE 12.1](http://en.opensuse.org/Portal:12.1) marketing actions during the [Marketing Hackfest](http://en.opensuse.org/openSUSE:12.1_Marketing_Hackfest), two of us had the spontaneous idea to suggest an interview to Michael Miller([Vice President of Global Alliances & Marketing for SUSE](http://www.suse.com/company/executive-management/)), asking him a few questions we could have in the openSUSE community.
-We did not have the time to go around, to find the FAQ or to choose the â€œbest questionsâ€.
-It was kind of â€œshall we do that, around a cup of coffee ?
-Why not ?â€.
-And Michael Miller accepted our proposition, without any objection or any â€œjoker's needâ€.
+We did not have the time to go around, to find the FAQ or to choose the “best questions”.
+It was kind of “shall we do that, around a cup of coffee ?
+Why not ?”.
+And Michael Miller accepted our proposition, without any objection or any “joker's need”.

 **<!-- more -->We thank him for his open mind, flexibility and simplicity,